Ultimate Lakeville Real Estate Investing Guide for 2026

 Lakeville Real Estate Investing Market Overview

-For the decade, the yearly increase of the population in Lakeville has averaged .
-By contrast, the average rate at the same time was for the total state, and nationwide.
+The rate of population growth in Lakeville has had a yearly average of over the last 10 years.
+By comparison, the average rate during that same period was for the total state, and nationwide.

-Throughout the same 10-year period, the rate of increase for the total population in Lakeville was , in comparison with for the state, and throughout the nation.
+During the same ten-year span, the rate of increase for the entire population in Lakeville was , in contrast to for the state, and nationally.

-When you look at the rental market in Lakeville you’ll discover a gross median rent of , in contrast to the state median of , and the median gross rent throughout the nation of .
+If you look at the residential rental market in Lakeville you'll find a gross median rent of , in comparison with the state median of , and the median gross rent throughout the nation of .

 Lakeville Real Estate Investing Highlights